-This is a seminal piece of writing from the underground, forgotten by many but adored by many more.
+This Hackers Manifesto is a seminal piece of writing from the underground, the ultimate hacker text, forgotten by many but adored by many more.
 It still resonates with me and has as much meaning as it did back in the day when I first read it in Phrack Issue 7.

-If you don’t know anything about this text or have never even heard of it, read it and read it carefully.
+If you don’t know anything about the Hacker Manifesto or have never even heard of it, read it and read it carefully.
 It dates back to 1986 and was penned by Loyd Blankenship AKA The Mentor shortly after his arrest by the FBI for computer related crimes (more at Wikipedia).

 Another one got caught today, it's all over the papers.
 "Teenager